kanow/operations/Documentation/Changelog/Index.rst

 		Version:
    :Changes:
 	 	Changes:
  - :Version:
+ 		1.3.4
+    :Changes:
+ 		Bugfixing release and compatibility for TYPO3 7.
+ - :Version:
 		1.3.3
    :Changes:
 		Rename constants "listImgWidthResources" to "listImgWidthResource", same for height.
 		Split actions for vehicles and resources, separate list and show action.
 Please change your plugin elements.
  - :Version:
 		1.3.2
    :Changes: